xrenaa/cosmos-drive-dreams-toolkits/README.md

 # Cosmos-AV-Sample Toolkits
 This repo provides toolkits for:

-* A rendering script that converts open-source datasets (e.g., Waymo Open Dataset) into input videos (LiDAR and HDMAP) compatible with [**Cosmos-Transfer1-7B-Sample-AV**](https://github.com/nvidia-cosmos/cosmos-transfer1/blob/main/examples/inference_cosmos_transfer1_7b_sample_av.md).
+* A rendering script that converts RDS-HQ datasets into input videos (LiDAR and HDMAP) compatible with [**Cosmos-Transfer1-7B-Sample-AV**](https://github.com/nvidia-cosmos/cosmos-transfer1/blob/main/examples/inference_cosmos_transfer1_7b_sample_av.md).

+* A conversion script that converts open-source datasets (e.g., Waymo Open Dataset) into RDS-HQ format, so you can reuse the rendering script to render the input videos.

+* An interactive visualization tool to visualize the RDS-HQ dataset and generate novel ego trajectories.

 * 10 examples (collected by NVIDIA) of input prompts in raw format to help understand how to interface with the model.
-We provide scripts to render the raw data into [**Cosmos-Transfer1-7B-Sample-AV**](https://github.com/nvidia-cosmos/cosmos-transfer1/blob/main/examples/inference_cosmos_transfer1_7b_sample_av.md) input videos (LiDAR and HDMAP).

 **[[Paper]](https://arxiv.org/abs/2503.14492)**
 **[[Model Code]](https://github.com/nvidia-cosmos/cosmos-transfer1)**